DeripeKrash/CalculationDisplayer/README.md

     <img src="Screenshots/AssetExemple.png" width=50% height=50% />
 </div>

-## You add the CalculationData to a MenuAsset
+## Then you add the CalculationData to a MenuAsset
 - Create the MenuAsset if it's not already done
 - SetupMenuChildren will setup the parent for all the menu in the SubMenu list